NoriginMedia/candidate-tester/README.md

 We have provided a basic mock api to supply EPG data for this task.

 This is packaged as a standard Node NPM module.
 To install simply run: `-> npm insall` from the project root directory.
 Of course Node.JS should be installed beforehand.
-For native developers no familar with NPM heres the [NPM Documentation](https://docs.npmjs.com/getting-started/installing-node)
+For Native Developers not familar with NPM here is the [NPM Documentation](https://docs.npmjs.com/getting-started/installing-node)

 To run the mock-api server execute the command below: